 How has your career progressed at Mott MacDonald?

-My career has progressed to the point where my superiors have full confidence in me that I can lead a large design team in complex transport and infrastructure engineering projects.
+My career has progressed to the point where my superiors have full confidence in my ability to lead a large design team in transport and infrastructure engineering projects.

 How many years have you worked for Mott MacDonald, and what has been your proudest achievement to date?

 I have worked for Mott MacDonald for four years now and my proudest achievement to date would be leading a team of over 50 people on the design of Sydney’s first new Metro rail stations.
 What makes it special to me is that whilst many people on the team have come from all over the world to work on the project, the railway tunnel passes directly under an area of Sydney that is my childhood home.
 So I am literally working on an international rail project in my own back yard, which is a once in a lifetime event.